What are the costs associated with selling a home?

 Many sellers don’t know this, but you pay property taxes at closing, even if you escrow!
 Taxes are prorated from January 1st through the closing date.
 Once the lender sees that your home sold, then they send you a check for the money in your escrow account.

-If you live in a neighborhood with a Home Owners Association (HOA), expect to pay HOA related fees.
-The costs vary, depending on the management company, but expect to see a transfer fee, a resale certificate fee, prorated monthly dues, and possibly special assessments.
+If you live in a neighborhood with a Property Owners’ Association (HOA), expect to pay POA related fees.
+The costs vary, depending on the management company, but expect to see a transfer fee, a resale certificate fee, prorated monthly dues, and possibly, special assessments.
 Who pays for the transfer fee and resale certificate are negotiable items in a contract.
 Transfer fees vary anywhere from $50 to approximately $400.
-Resale certificates cost anywhere from $250 to $1000.
+Updated resale certificates are limited to $75 thanks to SB 1588, which went into effect Sept 1, 2021.
 Some property management companies require you to pay for the resale certificate upfront.

 Most buyers in today’s market expect a seller to pay for their 1st year’s home warranty.
 Buyers ask anywhere from $450 to $1200, depending on the home’s size, if there’s a pool, septic system, etc. This fee is paid at closing and is also a negotiable item in the contract.